 - IT closet and server room real estate recaptured for other use

 Designers and manufacturers have begun adapting switch designs to respond to the move toward hybrid approach to Ethernet networks.
-This article discusses what is changing.
+This article discusses what is changing with long-reach PoE.

 1. Fewer switches required in a network